Lefyd24/Forest-Fire-Smoke-Detection/models/yolov7/runs/train/exp/model_analysis.md

 * **Box Loss**: Represents the loss related to bounding box predictions.
 It shows a consistent decrease, indicating the model's improving ability to localize objects.
 * **Object Loss**: Related to object confidence.
 The decreasing trend suggests that the model is getting better at distinguishing objects from the background.
 * **Class Loss**: Pertains to class predictions.
 The decrease indicates improvements in classifying objects into correct categories.
-* Total Loss: A combination of the above three losses, also decreasing over epochs.
+* **Total Loss**: A combination of the above three losses, also decreasing over epochs.

 ### `Precision and Recall (Middle Plot)`: